16 April, 2019

 Keeping skilled people aboard

-I’ve just briefly explained how we make sure that there is a sizeable stream of developers The Software House can draw from.
-But how to ensure that they don’t leave us?
+I’ve just briefly explained how we make sure that there is a sizeable stream of possibly best developers The Software House can draw from.
+But that’s just the first part of recruiting developers.
+How to ensure that they don’t leave us?
 There are a couple aspects to it.

 1. Making sure it doesn’t feel like a job at all